cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 "(the engineer) is called upon almost daily to exercise his judgement as to the degree of confidence which he is justified in placing in his instruments and a knowledge of the imperfections to which they are liable is the only thing that can guide him to to correct conclusions in these, to him, very important matters"

-# Retail Therapy and Interoperability
+# Retail Therapy and Inter-operability

 <img width="300" src="http://domesticscience.org.uk/data/c_k2.png">

 Despite all this it's clear that privileged objective knowledge is beyond doubt entirely vital.
 It goes without saying that climate science despite denial at the highest level remains one of the most important witnesses for our contemporary society, with or without a contextual calibration.
 It may be the only qualifying witness to a limit and check on the rampant exploitation of every aspect of human life and essential to our survival as a culture.

-Interoperability is a theme our event was supposed to explore but to be fair we never quite made that happen.
+Inter-operability is a theme our event was supposed to explore but to be fair we never quite made that happen.
 I actually think that the interoperability of data is a bit of an assumption, if not a 'utility myth' and more often than not an impossible ethic to strive for the engineers of sensors and data architecture for anyone involved with data.
 Every Dewey Decimal, SQL, XML, Linked data and blockchain are like new attempts at inter-operability.

 Lets go back to my canal workshop example I mentioned earlier.
 I designed a workshop intended to further the understanding of data collection and the construction of meaning from data through a participatory means.
 I saw this as a form of data and observation literacy; not necessarily an artistic endeavour or useful inter-operable data.